 - For a modern, architectural look, use a conifer on its own in the center of a pot.

 - Columnar conifers provide the perfect backbone to highlight other plants that can be changed out with the seasons.

 - Some varieties are perfect for miniatures enthusiasts who want to create a statement at eye level without all of the work needed to maintain a true bonsai plant.

-After a few seasons in a pot, the conifer can be refreshed with new soil or graduated to a permanent home in your landscape.
-The slowest growing dwarf conifers can thrive in pots for multiple years.
-Faster growing, larger varieties can be planted in the landscape or potted into larger containers when they outgrow their first home.
+After a few seasons in a pot, a conifer can be refreshed with new soil or graduated to a permanent home in your landscape!
+The slowest growing dwarf conifers can thrive in pots for multiple years, while faster growing, larger varieties can be planted in the landscape or potted into larger containers when they outgrow their first home.

-Some varieties of dwarf conifers can even make unique living Christmas trees by bringing them indoors and adding decorations during the holidays before returning them to the outdoors.
+Some varieties of dwarf conifers can even make unique living Christmas trees—simply bring them indoors and add decorations during the holidays before returning them to the outdoors!

 As a general rule, conifers appreciate well-drained soil and consistent water during the dry season.
 Poor drainage will result in weepy branches and discoloration of the needles.
-Lack of water or intense sunlight will result in dry, crispy tips and tops, and bleached needles.
+Lack of water or intense sunlight will result in bleached needles and dry, crispy tips and tops.
 Once established, some varieties will tolerate somewhat more challenging conditions: